dillonj0/startup/README.md

 [x] Name and contact information displayed in the footer.
 [x] Code pushed to GitHub.
 [x] Code deployed to production environment.

+## Service Deliverable
+[x] Simon service deployed to production environment [x] Startup application updated so it implements a web service:
+- Backend server stores and hands over high scores to the client [x] Startup uses Express middleware
+[x] Endpoints proviced in backend
+[x] Frontend code calls endpoints to get and consider new high scores [x] Frontend code calls for third party services:
+- Inspirational quote at the bottom of the main page (if you're on desktop; hidden for small screens) [x] Debugged using node.js and browser dev tools
+[x] Periodic commits, notes.md updated, final version pushed to GitHub [x] Startup application live in production environment